Sean-G-Han/tp/docs/DeveloperGuide.md

 #### Main Success Scenario (MSS):
 1. User chooses to delete a client.
-2. AB3 requests the client’s details for deletion.
+2. WealthVault requests the client’s details for deletion.
 3. User enters the required details.
-4. AB3 requests confirmation of the deletion.
+4. WealthVault requests confirmation of the deletion.
 5. User confirms the deletion.
-6. AB3 removes the client from the address book and confirms successful deletion.
+6. WealthVault removes the client from the address book and confirms successful deletion.
    **Use case ends.**

 #### Extensions:
 - **3a.
-AB3 detects an error in the entered details.**
+WealthVault detects an error in the entered details.**
     - 3a1.
-AB3 requests for the correct data.
+WealthVault requests for the correct data.
     - 3a2.
 User enters new data.
     - Steps 3a1-3a2 are repeated until the data entered are correct.
     - **Use case resumes from step 4.**

 - **3b.
 The client does not exist in the address book.**
     - 3b1.
-AB3 notifies the user that the client is not found.
+WealthVault notifies the user that the client is not found.
     - 3b2.
 User chooses to either retry or cancel the operation.
     - If retrying, **use case resumes from step 2.**
     - If canceling, **use case ends.**

 - **\*a.
 At any time, User chooses to cancel the process.**
     - *a1.
-AB3 requests to confirm the cancellation.
+WealthVault requests to confirm the cancellation.
     - *a2.
 User confirms the cancellation.
     - **Use case ends.**